 Nottingham is a city that is full of rich culture, history, arts, music, sport, food, and so much more.
 From your new home at our luxury Nottingham student accommodation you can live at the best place to make the most of your time living in this amazing city, close to all of the attractions, events, and amenities, as well as all public transport links.
 Our student accommodation in Nottingham is located within easy distance of the University of Nottingham, Nottingham Trent University, as well as other colleges and higher educational establishments in the city.
 The city has been awarded a Purple Flag Award seven years in a row, making it one of the finest student nights out in the whole of the UK!
 There are more pubs, bars, and restaurants in Nottingham than in any other UK city, and you’ll be right on the front row of the action at your luxury student accommodation in Nottingham.

 The luxury accommodation has been designed with the modern student in mind.
 We offer a wide variety of student accommodation from spacious studios to large shared apartments.
-Every student will find a warm welcome at our Nottingham student accommodation, including fast Wi-Fi throughout the building, high level of security, great communal areas, high-spec and functional kitchens, comfortable double beds, ample storage space, and great study areas ensure you’ll be right at home in no time in this wonderful city.
+Every student will find a warm welcome at our Nottingham student accommodation properties, including fast Wi-Fi throughout the building, high level of security, great communal areas, high-spec and functional kitchens, comfortable double beds, ample storage space, and great study areas ensure you’ll be right at home in no time in this wonderful city.